 And just in case we should think that Peregrine case is an outlier let us not forget Bernie Madoff ($18 billion stolen – 150 year prison sentence), Allen Stanford ($7 billion stolen – 110 year sentence), and Thomas Petters ($4 billion stolen – 50 year prison sentence).

 Meanwhile, with stunning regularity firms like Goldman Sachs, Royal Bank of Scotland, J.P.
-Morgan Chase and Bank of America pay staggering fines of hundreds of millions, and in some instances billions, of dollars for “improper practices”.
-Of course this punishment does not include criminal penalties for the perpetrators/beneficiaries.
+Morgan Chase and Bank of America pay staggering fines of hundreds of millions, and in some instances billions of dollars for “improper practices”.
+Of course this punishment does not include criminal penalties for the perpetrators also known as the beneficiaries of these “improper practices”

 It is important for us to understand that none of these examples are outliers.
 Great wealth many times is the result of “sharp” practices that are many times made illegal after the fact.
 The “sharp” business practices that created the fortunes of John D. Rockefeller, Andrew Carnegie and J.P.
 Morgan gave rise to an entire infrastructure of laws, rules and regulations.
-Those “sharp” practices were unfair and would now be illegal.
+Those “sharp” practices were unfair and would now be illegal and in some instances crimes.

 The point is that the real “takers” in American history have not been “welfare queens” getting a few extra food stamps.
 The real “takers” have been the men and women who have cheated and stolen and lied their way to unimaginable fortunes.
 To the extent they have been subtle enough to employ their chicanery without a ski mask, these “takers” end up in boardrooms, boards of trustees and in some instances Teapublican campaign finance committees.